Knowledge articles

 A motorway sign leading to a town called Boring

-Why web managers don't care about traffic Jan 2022
+Why web managers don't care about web traffic Jan 2022

 It's a common misunderstanding.
 We (mostly) don't care about traffic.
 That is for the Marketing or Communications teams to worry about.
 Our focus is delivery.